mkorcy/ADRs/docs/adrs/0002-use-github.md

 After discussing both Github, Gitlab and Bitbucket in various forums, and using both Gitlab and Github for extending periods of time in various parts of TTS, we have decided to use Github.
 Here are the main reasons behind this decision:

 ### Availability of features
-Github offers a set of features that we require for our software projects, such as code review, pull requests, and issue tracking.
+Github offers a set of features that we require for our software projects, such as code review, pull requests, and CI/CD.
 While Gitlab offers similar functionality, we found that Github's implementation was a bit more polished and had a more extensive integration ecosystem that we could take advantage of in the future.
 Additionally, Github has a large and active community of developers that provides a wealth of resources and support.

 ### Ease of use and learning curve
 We found that Github has a more user-friendly interface and a shallower learning curve for our team members.
 The tool is intuitive and easy to navigate, which helps us streamline our development workflow and reduce the learning curve for new team members.